-These ‘Oven Baked Chicken Kabobs with Chimichurri Sauce’ are an easy appetizer for any party!
-Drizzled with a fresh homemade chimichurri sauce, they are healthy, easy and, because I used an oven, super convenient!
+These ‘Oven Baked Chicken Kabobs’ are an easy appetizer for any party!
+Drizzled with a fresh homemade chimichurri sauce, they are healthy, easy and, because I use an oven, super convenient!

 If you have never made chicken ‘shish kabobs’ using your oven, you have to try it!
 It is easier and more convenient than firing up the grill especially when the weather isn’t cooperating!